yiming676/Hazed-VehicleDataset/README.md

 #Hazed-Vehicle-Datasets

 In this project, I have uploaded a foggy vehicle dataset.
-The original dataset is a niche collection from India, known as VehicleDatasets.
+The original dataset is a niche collection from India, known as VehicleDatasets(If you are interested in obtaining this dataset, you can find it in my other projects).
 I have applied an exponential hazification model to this original dataset to introduce fog effects.
 Additionally, the package includes YOLO format annotations corresponding to each image, encompassing a total of 21 vehicle categories.

 List of all categories is provided.